2025 Anaconda shooting: Suspect

-The charged defendant is a 45-year-old longtime Anaconda resident who lived next door to the bar.
-He had previously served in the United States Army as an armor crewman from 2001 to 2005, was deployed in Iraq from early 2004 to March 2005, and was part of the Montana National Guard from 2006 to 2009 before he left military service with the rank of sergeant.
-He was said to have been struggling with mental health issues.
+The charged defendant was identified as 45-year-old longtime Anaconda resident Michael Paul Brown (born October 31, 1979) who lived next door to the bar.
+Brown had previously served in the United States Army as an armor crewman from 2001 to 2005, was deployed in Iraq from early 2004 to March 2005, and was part of the Montana National Guard from 2006 to 2009 before he left military service with the rank of sergeant.